idaholab/mastodon/doc/content/manuals/include/materials/lr_isolator-theory.md

-### Lead-Rubber Isolator
+### Lead-Rubber Isolator id=lrisolator

-A lead-rubber (LR) seismic isolator is composed of alternating layers of natural rubber and steel shims with steel flange plates at top and bottom, and a central cylindrical lead core.
+Lead-rubber (LR) seismic isolators are composed of alternating layers of natural rubber and steel shims with steel flange plates at top and bottom, and a central cylindrical lead core.
 Continuum modeling of LR bearings is computationally expensive and impractical for applications involving large structures with tens to hundreds of isolators.
-Hence, a two-node model developed by [citet:manishkumarmceer2015] is adopted here.
+Hence, the two-node model developed by [citet:manishkumarmceer2015] is adopted here.
 The isolator model has six degrees of freedom (3 translations and 3 rotations) at each node and is capable of simulating nonlinear behavior in both axial and shear directions.
-The physical model of the two-node isolator element is shown in [fig:physicalmodelofbearing] [citep:manishkumarEESD2014].
+The physical model of the two-node isolator element is shown in [fig:physicalmodelofbearing].
 For a detailed description on the implementation of numerical model, refer to [citet:manishkumarmceer2015].

 !media media/materials/lr_isolator/physicalmodel.png
        style=width:70%;margin-left:150px;float:center;
        id=fig:physicalmodelofbearing
-       caption=Discrete, two-noded model of an LR bearing: (a) degrees of freedom, and (b) discrete spring representation.
+       caption=Discrete, two-noded model of an LR bearing: (a) degrees of freedom, and (b) discrete spring representation [citep:manishkumarEESD2014].

 This model captures the following physical behaviors: